philip0000000/mocap-shadow/README.md

 For more information see the README.md in the project ThreeDPoseUnityBarracuda under the section "Install and Tutorial" and the section "Other Option". (https://github.com/digital-standard/ThreeDPoseUnityBarracuda#readme)

 ## Hardware
-This program has been sussesfully tested with the GPU RTX 2070 super.
+This program has been successfully tested with the GPU RTX 2070 super.
 This project may not work with CPU, have not tested yet though.

 ## License